-Here is what we have for a top 10 from Office Football Pool and Yahoo! as of Wednesday evening:
+Here is what we have for a top 10 from Office Football Pool and Yahoo! as of late Wednesday night:

 As always, a friendly reminder, I never (almost never) save a team for later in the season.
 There is too much volatility (especially when it comes to injuries) in the NFL and the best information you have is for the upcoming week.
 Trying to predict performance in future weeks is nearly impossible.

-Just a reminder, if you ever wanted to see what Vegas thinks each team’s “chances of winning” are, use this handy little converter to transform money lines into win percentages.
+If you ever want to see what Vegas thinks each team’s “chances of winning” are, use this handy little converter to transform money lines into win percentages.
 You can also create a spreadsheet if you’d like (or use this one – scroll to the bottom) to do it for fun at home.
 This percentage chance to win is another quick way to gauge win expectations for each team each week.
 You can get a variety of money lines here or here.

-Feel free to ask questions of me on Twitter at @chrisgarosi
+If you have any questions, feel free to hit me up on Twitter at @chrisgarosi